mitric-lab/python_for_chemists/src/01-regression/02-linear_regression.md

 If we had only one data point ($N=1$), or if all $x_i$ values were identical (making the variance zero), the determinant would be zero.
 This means that the matrix $\bm{A}$ is not invertible, and we do not obtain a unique solution for the linear model.
 A unique solution of the system of equations {{eqref: eq:least_squares_linear_params}} can only be found if there are at least two data points with different $x$ values.

-Now we want to implement the linear regression for a simple example with the help of Eq. {{eqref: eq:least_squares_linear_params}}.
-For this, we first need some real-world data.
+Now let's implement linear regression using real-world data.
+We'll use NumPy's efficient built-in functions to solve the system of linear equations from Eq. {{eqref: eq:least_squares_linear_params}}.

 ### Implementation